 And on the other hand, if you don't mix your biscuit dough enough, your biscuits will have a floury, uneven texture.

-A major reason for using a gentle touch while stirring and mixing is that every time you knead, and fold the dough, you're developing the gluten.
-The more you develop the gluten, the tougher and more prone to shrinking the biscuits will be.
+A major reason for using a gentle touch while stirring and mixing is that every time you knead and fold the dough, you're developing the gluten.
+The more you develop gluten, your biscuits will become tougher and more prone to shrinking.

 While pressing and folding your cold